Nazareth Saavedra, Administrative + Grants Manager

 Bony Benavides, Musical Director, Percussionist

-Bony Benavides is Bembé’s Musical Director and lead Percussion educator, and has been working with Bembé since 2018.
+Bony Benavides is Bembé’s Musical Director and lead Percussion educator, and has been teaching with Bembé since 2016.
 Born and raised in Bogotá, Colombia where she studied with Cuban percussionist Fran Calzadilla, Bony came to Wisconsin in 2001 to complete her Bachelor of Fine Arts degree in Music (Percussion Performance) from the University of Wisconsin-Parkside, where she studied with David Bayles.
 She then earned her Master’s Degree in Ethnomusicology at Arizona State University, where her research focused on the popularization of Gaita Music, a musical tradition of Northern Colombia.
 In addition to her work at Bembé, Bony teaches music for Milwaukee Public Schools, and performs extensively throughout Milwaukee with groups Caña Brava, De La Buena, and Batey del Lago.

 Beto Torrens, Bembé Artist in Residence